Aggregated Dependency Score: A Dependency Score that Includes Transitive Dependencies

 Incentivizing the Removal of Transitive Dependencies

-Another property we may expect from an aggregated score is to favor packages whose dependencies are mostly direct instead of transitive.
+Another property we may expect from an aggregated score is to favor packages whose dependencies are mostly direct instead of transitive: packages should favor dependencies which have few dependencies themselves.
 The rationale here is that package maintainers probably audit their direct dependencies more that their transitive ones, and that it is easier for a package maintainer to remove a problematic dependency if it is direct than if it is transitive.
 Transitive dependencies are what make managing dependencies so difficult in the first place, so we aim to promote shallow dependency trees.

 In order to achieve this, we suggest to amplify the effect a dependency has on the aggregated score of a package depending on how deep it is in the dependency graph of this package.